Anthony Molina (baseball): Colorado Rockies

 On December 6, 2023, the Rockies selected Molina from the Rays in the Rule 5 draft.
 After competing for a spot on Colorado's Opening Day roster during spring training, the team announced that he had made the roster.
 Molina made his MLB debut on March 28, 2024, which was Opening Day.
 In 35 appearances for Colorado during his rookie campaign, he struggled to a 6.79 ERA with 41 strikeouts across 59 2/3 innings pitched.

 Molina was optioned to the Triple-A Albuquerque Isotopes to begin the 2025 season.
+He appeared in 17 games for Colorado during the year, posting a 1–1 record and 7.27 ERA with 24 strikeouts across 34 2/3 innings pitched.

+Atlanta Braves

+On December 5, 2025, Molina was claimed off waivers by the Atlanta Braves.
+On December 19, Molina was removed from the 40-man roster and sent outright to the Triple-A Gwinnett Stripers.
+He began the 2026 season with Triple–A Gwinnett, pitching in five contests and registering a 4.50 ERA with ten strikeouts across 14 innings pitched.
+On May 1, 2026, the Braves selected Molina's contract, adding him to their active roster.
+In three appearances for Atlanta, he posted a 5.40 ERA with two strikeouts over five innings.

+San Francisco Giants

+On August 2, 2026, the Braves traded Molina to the San Francisco Giants in exchange for Tyler Mahle.
+He was recalled up to the team for the first time on August 24.